Anyone's death diminishes me,

 Candace Irving 2021, Longtime PR manager at Mattel Toys who also did Intellivision PR

-Hiro Isono, 2013, artist on Secret of Mana and other Square Enix games
+Hiro Isono, 2013, artist on Seiken Densetsu 3, Dawn of Mana, Secret of Mana, Trials of Mana

 Sergei Ivanov, 2020, writer on S.T.A.L.K.E.R.: Shadow of Chernobyl